nodelabstudio/Intent-Radar/README.md

 # Inbound Lead Signals

-This project monitors online discussions to identify **real people expressing real business problems**.
+This project monitors online discussions to identify real people expressing real business problems.

-Not trends.
-Not news.
-Not content.

 Actual posts where someone is clearly stuck, frustrated, or looking for a better way to do something.